-Open-ended questions

-Well-loved professor

-The decision-making process

-BUT

-The questions were open ended.

-The professor was well oved.

-BUT

-Decision making is a rare skill.
+Open-ended questionsBUTThe questions were open ended.Well-loved professorBUTThe professor was well-loved.The decision-making processBUTDecision making is a rare skill.

 A you-wish-you-were-as-cool-as-me look

 BUT

 She glanced at me with a look that spoke, "you wish you were as cool as me."